 The Ocean

 The Ocean, commonly called the Maritime Express, is one of Canada’s classic rail journeys and one of a couple of the country’s named passenger trains.
-It’s one of the world’s famous trains because of a couple of reason: one is this incredible view that you can get from the Park Car, a ‘bubble’ bar at the back of the train.
+It’s one of the world’s famous train names because of a couple of reasons: one is this incredible view that you can get from the Park Car, a ‘bubble’ bar at the back of the train.
 It’s very cool to look at the rail signals and the great perspective you have on the little towns as they fly by.
 The second reason?
 You depart Montreal in the evening, and then wake up the next morning with the most incredible view of the rural Maritimes (depending on how late you sleep, you might be in Quebec or New Brunswick).
 The best way to wake up ever!

 The Eastern and Oriental Express

-If you’ve heard of any of these famous trains, it’s this one.
+If you’ve heard of any of these famous train names, it’s this one.
 You more than likely know about the Orient Express, but did you know there are several named passenger trains under this brand?
 My recommendation is the Eastern & Oriental Express which takes you from Thailand, down through Malaysia, and into Singapore.
 These is a fantastic area of Asia and a great way to explore some of these areas.
 It’s one of the best luxury train experiences as well – an experience not to forget!

 The Canadian

 As far as named passenger trains go, you don’t get better branded than this.
 The Canadian is VIA Rail’s flagship rail service from Vancouver to Toronto, and considered by many travellers as one best train experiences in general, let alone the incredible views, particularly as you pass through the Canadian Rockies.
-One of the famous trains for good reason – a timeless trip.
+One of the famous train names for good reason – a timeless trip.

 The TranzAlpine